Rahul keeps realistic manifesto on back-burner, okays populist one

 The sources say that the Congress manifesto in making would include full of appealing promises with an eye to woo voters and win elections.

-The Congress election manifesto is aimed at attracting all sections of the society, particularly the first time voters and youth.
+The Congress election manifesto is aimed at attracting all sections of the society, particularly the first time voters and the youth.

 The grand old party is buoyed with the success of farm loan waiver promise, which rode it into the power in Madhya Pradesh, Chhattisgarh, and Rajasthan in recently held assembly elections.